Walker Kessler NBA Preview vs. the Pelicans

-Walker Kessler and the rest of the Utah Jazz will be facing the New Orleans Pelicans on Saturday at 9:30 PM ET.
+Walker Kessler and the Utah Jazz match up versus the New Orleans Pelicans at 9:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.